dwarvesf/playground/00_fleeting/go-commentary-sep-20.md

   - actor-model
 authors:
   - fuatto
-title: "Go Commentary #11: The Gopher's LLM Revolution - Actors, Frameworks, and the Future of Go"
+title: "Go Commentary #12: CLI Renaissance with Kubernetes, REST, and Terminal Readers in the Age of Complexity"
-description: A critical look at Go's evolving role in the LLM ecosystem and the frameworks shaping its future
+description: A critical examination of Go's resurgence in CLI tool development, exploring recent projects in Kubernetes log viewing, REST API interaction, and terminal-based readers, while questioning the industry's shift back to command-line interfaces.
 date: 2024-09-20
 ---